jalacloud/Extended-Threat-Informed-Defence/How To Use.md

     - [ ] How can we prevent/prepare/respond if something goes wrong?
     - [ ] Who would likely cause something to go wrong?
     - [ ] Did we miss anything important?
 Did we do a good job?
 (QA)
+  * Identify and review the knowledge base of analytics developed by [MITRE](https://www.mitre.org/) based on the MITRE ATT&CK adversary model.
+    - [ ]  Review MITRE's [Cyber Analytics Repository (CAR)](https://car.mitre.org/) for low-level analytics and technical procedures that are mapped against MITRE ATT&CK techniques

   * Experiment with open-source tooling to build and test real-world threat scenarios based on **observed** threat intel.
     - [ ] Discover/Identify valid attack surfaces exposed across your technology landscape using [AMASS](https://github.com/owasp-amass/amass) from the OWASP team